Kodie Bedford: Career

 Bedford lived in Redfern, Sydney, while working as a cadet journalist for SBS Television in 2008, which included working on Living Black.
 She then worked for ABC Television as a researcher for Message Stick, a documentary series focusing on Aboriginal issues.
 She spent some time shadowing Sally Riley, as head of Indigenous at the ABC, working on Redfern Now in 2012 to 2013, which led to her going to UTS to earn her Master's in Creative Writing.

 Since leaving the ABC in 2015 she has worked as a freelance writer.
 She was given her "big break" in being invited to join the writing team for Bunya Productions' 2018 TV series Mystery Road as a note-taker, at the suggestion of Penny Smallacombe, head of Indigenous at Screen Australia.
 After one of the writers left, producer Greer Simpkin and head writer Michaeley O'Brien invited her to join the writing team.
 Bedford is inspired by Rachel Perkins, and wants to write stories about Western Australia.

 Her debut film as a director was the short horror film "Scout", which was released in 2019 as part of the horror anthology Dark Place.

 In 2019, Bedford won a Balnaves Fellowship to develop her own play with Belvoir Theatre, Cursed!, which was inspired by her family gathering in Geraldton when her grandmother (Valda Osborn) was dying.
 The black comedy was staged in the 2020 season, directed by Jason Klarwein.
 It was praised by critics and went on to win an AWGIE Award.

+In September 2020, Bedford was selected as one of eight participants in a new writing and directing initiative organised by WA Indigenous production companies Pink Pepper and Ramu Productions, along with and New Zealand company Brown Sugar Apple Grunt, called the RED project.
+The project consisted of development workshops enabling each participant to write and direct a 10-minute short film, which would be part of a single anthology 80-minute feature film (working title RED) consisting of stories from a female Aboriginal perspective.
+The other participants were Ngaire Pigram, Debbie Carmody, Kelli Cross, Karla Hart, Chantelle Murray, Jub Clerc, and Mitch Torres.